rayanramoul/RayTerm/README.md

 ```bash
 sh -c "$(wget https://raw.githubusercontent.com/rayanramoul/RayTerm/master/install.sh -O -)"
 ```
+The script will clone this repository and install ansible then prompt you to choose which part of the install you want to run.
+If you only want to check the dotfiles you can get them at this link : [Dotfiles](dotfiles)

 # What is this ?
 RayTerm is a set of configuration, dotfiles and software to ensure a vision on the optimal environement to code in.